EmpressEducation/empress-educators/docs/style/general-principals/writing-inclusive-documentation.md

 !!!
 Summary
      Write using inclusive language, word choice, and examples.

-We write our developer documentation with inclusivity and diversity in mind.
+We write our eLearning with inclusivity and diversity in mind.
 This page is not an exhaustive reference, but describes some general guidelines and examples that illustrate some best practices to follow.

 ___